roboception/rc_visard_ros/rc_hand_eye_calibration_client/README.md

 * `reset_calibration`: Deletes all previously provided poses and corresponding images.
 The last saved calibration result is reloaded.
 This service might be used to (re-)start the hand-eye calibration from scratch.
 * `set_pose`: Provides a robot pose as calibration pose to the hand-eye calibration routine.
 * `calibrate`: Calculates and returns the hand-eye calibration transformation with the robot poses configured by the `set_pose` service.
-Broadcast the result via /tf or /tf_static.
+Broadcasts the result via `/tf` or `/tf_static`.
 * `get_calibration`: Returns the existing hand-eye calibration transformation.
-Broadcast the result via /tf or /tf_static.
+Broadcasts the result via `/tf` or `/tf_static`.
 * `save_calibration`: Persistently saves the result of hand-eye calibration to the rc_visard and overwrites the existing one.
 The stored result can be retrieved any time by the get_calibration service.
 * `remove_calibration`: Removes the stored hand-eye calibration on the rc_visard.
 After this call the `get_calibration` service reports again that no hand-eye calibration is available.
-Periodic broadcasting via /tf will be stopped.
+Periodic broadcasting via `/tf` will be stopped.

 Launching